-Too much mulch can be harmful.
-The recommended mulching depth is 2-4 inches (5-10 cm).
-Unfortunately, many landscapes are falling victim to a plague of over mulching.
+As beneficial as mulch is, too much can be harmful.
+The generally recommended mulching depth is 2 to 4 inches (5 to 10 cm).
+Unfortunately, many landscapes are falling victim to a plague of overmulching.
 "Mulch volcanoes" are excessive piles of mulch materials applied around the base of trees.

-Urban landscapes and new developments, however, are typically harsher environments with poor-quality soil, reduced organic matter, and large fluctuations in soil temperature and moisture.
-Many benefits of the natir environment can be replicated, while maintaining a formal appearance, with the application of an organic mulch.

 While organic mulches must be replenished over time, buildup can occur if reapplication outpaces decomposition or if new material is added simply to refresh color.
 Deep mulch can be effective in suppressing weeds and reducing maintenance, but it often causes additional problems.

+Problems Associated with Improper Mulching

+- On wet soils, deep mulch can lead to excess moisture in the root zone, which can stress the plant and cause root rot. - Piling mulch against the trunk or stems of plants can stress stem tissues and may lead to the development of insect and disease problems or stem girdling roots.